Karthik-Sunil-K/Java-workouts/README.md

     - if you want to equate objects you need to use equals and specify the params to be check for equating

+### Map

+- will store as key value pair

+- in both arrayList and hashset .add method is used but in hashmap .put method is using for adding

+- for itrating we need to pass the key datatype most probably string and we need to get the keys as a list so for that we need to use names.keySet() (here names is the hashmap)

+Itration example:

+    for(String key : names.keySet()){
+        System.out.println(names.get(key))
+    }